Old Regime vs New Regime 2025: Which Tax Regime is Better for You?

 - Annual Reevaluation: You can opt for either regime each financial year (with some constraints for business income).
 Always do a side-by-side calculation because your finances—and tax laws—can change over time.

 Choosing between the old and new tax regimes largely depends on your individual financial profile, deductions, and investment habits.
-Here are some key points to help you decide:
+Here are some key points to help you decide which tax regime is better for you:

 Available Deductions and Exemptions